Home > Employment Issues > What Rights Do the Self-Employed Have?

 Employment legislation applies mainly to employees.
 The law protects the rights of these workers and prevents employers taking advantage of them.

-Self-employed people work for themselves.
-A self-employed person is therefore not an employee.
+Self employed people work for themselves.
+A self-employed person is not an employee.
 In general terms, employment legislation does not apply.

-A self-employed person may, of course, employ staff and become subject to employment law.
-This situation does not alter the fact that the law, for the most part, does not cover anyone with self-employed status.
+A self employed person may employ staff and become subject to employment law.
+This does not alter the fact that the law, for the most part, does not cover anyone with self employed status.

 Discrimination

-When it comes to discrimination, however, the self-employed have the same rights as other workers.
-Discrimination may relate to age, gender, marital status, Sexual Orientation, Pregnancy, gender reassignment, Disability, colour, race, nationality, Religion And Ethnic Background.
+When it comes to discrimination, the self-employed have the same rights as other workers.

-In reality, the way in which a self-employed person deals with discrimination may be difficult.
+That said, the way in which a self employed person deals with discrimination may be tricky.
 Unlike an employee, a self-employed person does not have a manager or human resources department to discuss and complain about instances of discrimination.

 If a self-employed person believes that discrimination is damaging his or her opportunities for work, one recourse is to contact a Citizens Advice Bureau or a solicitor.

-The self-employed must assess Workplace Health And Safety Risks to themselves and others.
-This is a duty under the Health and Safety at Work etc Act 1974.
+The self-employed must perform risk assessments to identify workplace hazards to themselves and others.
+This is a duty under the Health and Safety at Work Act 1974.

 Self-employed people sometimes work alongside other self-employed workers.
 If so, everyone has the right to expect that their fellow workers have assessed any health and safety risks.